Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 There are three diferent colors, for a Touchpoint state (on the left of the Touchpoint name), and they are;

-* Greeen, the Touchpoint is healthy
+* Green, the Touchpoint is healthy
 * Gray, the Touchpoint needs attention
 * Red, the Touchpoint is in a fail state.